Full width project banner image

 Privacy Policy

-Kore Shire Partners (A.C.N.
-646 180 663 (we, us, our) is committed to complying with its obligations under the Privacy Act 1988 (Cth) (the Act).
+KORE SHIRE PARTNERS PTY LTD A.C.N.
+(A.C.N.
+646 180 663) (we, us, our) is committed to complying with its obligations under the Privacy Act 1988 (Cth) (the Act).

 The Act allows personal information to be collected, used and disclosed for the purposes for which it was collected in accordance with the Act.